 No authors have any declared conflicts of interest.
 We do note that Professor Fisher holds a U.S. patent (No: 9,044,418 B2) for the use of lithium isotopes in the treatment of bipolar illness.

 Acknowledgments

 The authors would like to thank Dr. Adam Klein and Erin Purvis for their technical and methodological assistance.
-Special thanks to Jack Strelich for his assistance with the data analyses.
 This work was supported by a Science Program grant (#2017-0496) from the Heising-Simons Foundation (USA).